Hrizaln/Hrizaln/README.md

 ## About Me

-I am a Computer and Network Engineering student at SMK Yasti Cisaat, Indonesia.
-I enjoy working on real-world tech such as network configuration, automation with Arduino, and creative tech content.
-On TikTok (@ailua), I share practical tutorials and projects related to networking and RouterOS.
+I’m passionate about real-world technology, especially in the fields of networking, automation, and educational content creation.
+My focus includes network configuration, Arduino-based systems, and practical solutions for everyday tech challenges.

+Under the name Ailua, I share hands-on tutorials and projects on TikTok (@anairdnehzi), mainly covering topics such as computer networking and MikroTik RouterOS.
+My goal is to make technical concepts more accessible through real implementation, and to keep learning by building.

 ---